 Whether you’re shipping one package or an entire truckload, clear visibility across your supply chain is vital for ensuring timely shipments.
 It also enables you to document that cargo has been maintained in the right conditions.

 Smart sensors monitor temperature, humidity levels, light exposure, and shock in real-time.
 They continuously log and transmit data to the CalAmp Telematics Cloud.
-That data can be integrated into your own back-office application or viewed and monitored from one screen in the CalAmp Application.
+That data can be integrated into your own back-office application or viewed and monitored from one screen in the CalAmp iOn.

 You can also set up geofences — or virtual boundaries — and receive alerts when drivers enter and exit designated areas.
 This can help prevent cargo theft and loss.